aimeos/aimeos-docs/src/frontend/html/email-components.md

 ## E-Mail settings

 Shop owners have the possibility to configure specific e-mail settings for the payment e-mails that differ from the [common settings](#common).
 Each specific setting overwrites the correlated common setting for the payment e-mails.
-The list of specific settings are:
+The list of specific settings is:

 * [client-html/email-payment/from-email](../../config/client-html/email-payment.md#from-email)
 : E-Mail address used when sending payment e-mails